PaulieB14/Subgraph-Finder/README.md

 ## Usage with Gemini and Roo Code

-The standalone server can be used with Gemini and Roo Code to provide subgraph finding capabilities to your AI assistant.
-See the [Standalone Server README](./standalone/README.md) for detailed instructions on setting up and using the standalone server with Roo Code.
+The standalone server can be used with Gemini and Roo Code to provide subgraph finding capabilities to your AI assistant in two ways:

+1. **Chat Interface**: A conversational chat interface powered by Gemini and Roo Code that allows users to interact with the Subgraph Finder using natural language.
+This provides a user-friendly way to find subgraphs without needing to understand the API details.

+2. **API Integration**: Direct integration with Gemini through Roo Code's API capabilities, allowing you to build custom applications that leverage the Subgraph Finder functionality.

+See the [Standalone Server README](./standalone/README.md) for detailed instructions on setting up and using both options.

 ## Available MCP Tools